Triangle

 All students will need at least one device to approve security access requests via Multi-Factor Authentication (MFA).
 We also recommend students have a suitable laptop to work both on and off-campus.
 For more information, please check the equipment advice.

 As a student on this course, you should factor some additional costs into your budget, such as printing, alongside your tuition fees and living expenses.
-You should be able to access most of the books you’ll need through our libraries, though you may wish to purchase your own copies or more specific titles.
-If you were to purchase all of course texts, it would cost approximately £200 to £300.
+You should be able to access most of the books you’ll need through our libraries.
+Should you wish to purchase your own copies or more specific titles, these will be at your own expense.

 Funding